reimagined/resolve/docs/modules/comments.md

 ## Client API

-The comments ([@resolve-js/module-comments](https://www.npmjs.com/package/@resolve-js/module-comments)) package exports renderless React+Redux components that you can use implement your own UI for user comments.
+The comments ([@resolve-js/module-comments](https://www.npmjs.com/package/@resolve-js/module-comments)) package exports renderless React+Redux components that you can use to implement your own UI for user comments.
 The following components are available:

 | Component Name                                                      | Description                                                                      |
 | ------------------------------------------------------------------- | -------------------------------------------------------------------------------- |